oakhamis/Big-Data-Catch_The_Pink_Flamingo/README.md

 3. World Map Plot: using the folium library to plot user locations on a world map

-4. Classification: performing data classification using the Naive Bayes algorithm and displaying their accuracy and confusion matrix.
+4. Classification: performing data classification using the Naive Bayes algorithm and displaying their accuracy and confusion matrix

 5 Clustering: using the PySpark library to perform KMeans clustering on the data and visualize the Within Set Sum of Squared Errors (WSSSE) for different values of k